 “When we start to talk about ag technology and e-businesses, it’s all about what the owners can do with this information to support their growers,” says Joel Wipperfurth, director of ag technology for WinField United.

-With this in mind, the company’s approach to e-business is comprehensive, deliberate and research-based.
+With this in mind, the company’s approach to our omni-channel is comprehensive, deliberate and research-based.
 WinField United’s solution combines agronomic insights, a personalized online grower experience through the owner’s website and a digital approach to supply chain integration that connects the retailer with WinField United and manufacturers.

-This comprehensive approach brings together several components that retailers can tap into to offer a more complete solution:
+This comprehensive approach to our omni-channel brings together several components that retailers can tap into to offer a more complete solution:

 Leveraging existing ag tech capabilities and investments (R7® Tool, R7® Field Forecasting Tool, etc.) to provide growers with field level insights and data-backed solutions.

-Offering a comprehensive omnichannel experience that empowers retailers to capitalize on their local expertise and relationships.
+Offering a comprehensive experience that empowers retailers to capitalize on their local expertise and relationships.

 Delivering differentiated services and insights, along with generic and branded products to serve different grower segments.